Macau Lifestyle

 Enjoy the art

-More and more often I see people darting in front of other patrons taking a photo of the artwork and moving on.
+More and more often we’d see people darting in front of other patrons taking a photo of the artwork and moving on.
 Personally, there isn’t much appeal at looking at the photo later when the original is on the wall in front of you.
-Take a moment to really look at the works, put that camera down and live in the present.
+Take a moment to really look at the works, put that camera down, and live in the present.
 This will not only make your experience better but will also infuriate fewer people as you barge in to take that shot.

 Another way to enjoy art is not using the artwork as backdrops to selfies and group shots.
 It can be frustrating for others as they wait for you to get that shot.
 Be respectful, especially if it is not one of the large interactive hall pieces.